ichlubna/BlenderLUTExporter/README.md

-# Blender LUT Exporter
+# Blender LUT Exporter & Importer
-This add-on enables export of the color adjustment in Blender VSE (Video Sequence Editor) into a .cube LUT file.
+This add-on enables export of the color adjustment in Blender VSE (Video Sequence Editor) into a .cube LUT file and vice versa.

 ## LUT
 LUT (Look-up Table) files contain the conversion data for transforming the colors of video or image into different colors.